Beanalini/Beanalini/README.md

 Web developer.
 --------------

-Webdev with a background in automotive engineering.
+Full stack webdev with a background in automotive engineering.

 * ✉️  You can contact me at [beanalini@outlook.com](mailto:beanalini@outlook.com)
 * 🤝  I'm open to collaborating on anything interesting
 * 🌱 I’m currently learning AWS